Exploring Quantum Annealing for Coarse-Grained Protein Folding: Methods

 where $n_{\mathrm{flipped}}$ is the number of accepted spin flips for $n$ tries, $\overline{\Delta E}$ represents the sample mean and $s_{\Delta E}$ being the sample standard deviation of the energy difference per flip.

-For parallelization, the algorithm employs a multi flip procedure by performing the spin flips on each independent set of the QUBO matrix graph in parallel, similar to the method described in Ref.~\cite{Imanaga2021} by Imanaga \textit{et al}.
+For parallelization, the algorithm employs a multi-flip procedure by performing the spin flips on each independent set of the QUBO matrix graph in parallel, similar to the method described in Ref.~\cite{Imanaga2021} by Imanaga \textit{et al}.
 The main difference is that we apply the Deveci graph coloring heuristic \cite{Deveci2016ParallelGC} to determine independent sets in the QUBO graph.
-As a direct consequence, the algorithm can make more use of the parallel computing power of the GPU, the sparser the graph is, usually resulting in more independent nodes per set and therefore a higher parallelization potential.
+The sparser the graph, the more the algorithm can use GPU parallelism, usually resulting in more independent nodes per set and therefore a higher parallelization potential.

 Since usually a single run of the algorithm will not return the global energy minimum, the algorithm is repeated several times to sample a distribution of low energy states.
 To speed up the sampling, we use a GPU-parallelized SA implementation running on two NVIDIA A100 GPUs.
 This setup enables the sampling of 432 separate instances in parallel across all considered problem sizes.
 We want to highlight that the implicit parallelization speedup is considered in all results of this manuscript.